Koppeltaal/KT2-Docker-Compose/README.md

 ## Notes / Caveats

-* It is bad practice to commit secrets to GitHub.
-To unblock further steps we choose to compromise: **DO NOT USE THE SIGNING KEYS PROVIDED HERE FOR ANYTHING, BUT RUNNING A LOCAL TEST SETUP**.
-It is the intention to resolve this situation in the near future.
 * The client registration will have "super powers" and not just a limited set of permissions.
 It is the intention to resolve that in the near future.
 * The start up time of the full setup take a relatively long time (several tens